A work of Speculative Fiction

 - Accelerando does strange things with the intersection between shari'a and corporate law.

 - To say nothing of the difficulties inherent in facing Mecca to pray while you're in space.
+Praying to an image of Mecca is evidently an acceptable compromise.

 - Generational Saga: Accelerando has three generations of protagonists.